PDP-8: Group 2, And Group

 When bit 8 is set, the Group 2 skip condition is inverted; the skip is not performed if any of the or group conditions are true.
 By De Morgan's laws, this means that the skip is performed if all of the specified inverted conditions are true.
 For example, "SPA SNA", opcode 7550, skips if AC > 0.
 If none of bits 5–7 are set, then the skip is unconditional.

 The actions (CLA, OSR, HLT) are not affected by bit 8.

 Group 3

 Unused bit combinations of OPR are defined as a third Group of microprogrammed actions mostly affecting the MQ (Multiplier/Quotient) register.
-The MQ register and the extended arithmetic element (EAE) instructions are optional and only exist when EAE option was purchased.
+The MQ register and the extended arithmetic element (EAE) instructions are optional and only exist when the EAE option was purchased.